domabyte/Framecrypt/README.md

   2. Select "Decode a file" (Option 2) from the menu.

   3. Enter the name of the video file that contains the encoded data.
-You can press Tab to autocomplete the filename.

   4. The tool will decode the data from the video frames and save it as decoded_file.zip.